Texas Tech University

 Kostelich, Callie F., Jacob Weston, Josephine Lawson, and Sam Littman.
 "Ethics of Inclusion: Piloting Grading Contracts in FYW at Texas Tech University."
 Social Justice WPAing, edited by Lilian Mina and Dominic DelliCarpini, forthcoming.

-Kostelich, Callie F., Maeve Kirk, Sierra Sinor, Emerson Kurdi, and Michael J. Faris.
-“Feminist Mentoring of Graduate Instructors through a First-Year Writing Lecture-Discussion Model.”
-Evolving Writing Studies: Sustainable Graduate Education in the 21st Century, edited by Sarah Henderson Lee and Kirsti Cole, Utah State UP, forthcoming.
+Kostelich, Callie F., Josephine Lawson, Maeve Kirk, Jak Emerson Kurdi, and Michael J. Faris.
+"Feminist Mentoring of Graduate Instructors through a First-Year Writing Lecture-Discussion Model."
+Reimagining Graduate Education in Writing Studies: Sustainable, Equitable, and Inclusive Approaches, edited by Kirsti Cole and Sarah Henderson Lee, forthcoming.

 Flahive, Michelle.
-“Testimonio as a Methodology for Examining Marginalized Experiences with Mentorship.”
-Mentorship and Methodology: Reflections, Praxis, and Futures, edited by Leigh Gruwell and Charlie Lesh, Utah Street UP, 2024.
+"Testimonio as a Methodology for Examining Marginalized Experiences with Mentorship."
+Mentorship/ Methodology: Reflections, Praxis, and Futures, edited by Leigh Gruwell and Charlie Lesh, Utah Street UP, 2024.

 Faris, Michael, Michelle Flahive, Elizabeth Hughes, and Callie F. Kostelich.
-“Piloting a Language Autoethnography in a First-Year Writing Program: A Study of Five Multilingual Student Writers.”
-Open Words: Access and English Studies, edited by Jagadish Paudel, The WAC Clearinghouse, 2023, pp. 118–42.
+"Piloting a Language Autoethnography in a First-Year Writing Program: A Study of Five Multilingual Student Writers."
+Open Words: Access and English Studies, vol. 15, no. 1, 2023, pp. 118-42.

 Brawley, Lauren, Morgan Connor, Meghalee Das, Aliethia Dean, Claudia Diaz, Michael J. Faris, Michelle Flahive, Maeve Kirk, Max Kirschenbaum, Joshua Kulseth, Alfonsina Lago, Kristina Lewis, Lance Lomax, Brook McClurg, Zachary Ostraff, Anthony Ranieri, Sierra Sinor, Rebekah Smith, and Yifan Zhang.
-“Incorporating Multimodal Literacies across a FYW Program: Graduate Instructors’ Preparation and Experiences.”
-Professional Multimodal Composition: Faculty and Institutional Perspectives, edited by S. B. Pandey and S. Khadka, University of Colorado P, 2023.
+"Incorporating Multimodal Literacies Across a FYW Program: Graduate Instructors' Preparation and Experiences."
+Professional Multimodal Composition: Faculty and Institutional Perspectives, edited by Santosh Khadka and Shyam B. Pandey, University of Colorado P, 2023, pp. 95-112.

-Faris, Michael J. “The Circulation of Embodied Affects in a Revision of a First-Year Writing Program.”
-Our Body of Work, edited by Melissa Nicolas and Anna Sicari, University of Colorado P, 2022, p.
-169.
+Faris, Michael J. "The Circulation of Embodied Affects in a Revision of a First-Year Writing Program."
+Our Body of Work, edited by Melissa Nicolas and Anna Sicari, University of Colorado P, 2022, pp. 169-83.

 Faris, Michael J., Callie F. Kostelich, Tanner Walsh, Sierra Sinor, Michelle Flahive, and Leah Heilig.
 "3,000 Podcasts a Year: Teaching and Administering New Media Composition in a First-Year Writing Program."
 Proceedings of the Annual Computers and Writing Conference, edited by Chen Chen and Lydia Wilkes, The WAC Clearinghouse, 2020.

 Kostelich, Callie F. and Alison Wells.
-“Our Collaborative Mixtape of Alternate Tracks.”
+"Our Collaborative Mixtape of Alternate Tracks."
 The Untenured and/or Alternative-Academic WPA Standing Group Sponsored Panel.
-Conference on College Composition and Communication, Accepted for 2025.
+Conference on College Composition and Communication, 2025.

 Kostelich, Callie F., Michael J. Faris, Jacob Weston, and Michelle Cowan.
 "Incremental Change and Wholesale Reform: Reflecting on and Revising an R1 First-Year Writing Program."
 Conference on College Composition and Communication, 2024.

-Kostelich, Callie F. and Michelle Cowan.
-“Addressing the Barriers Between Us and That Future: Feminist Activist Coalition Building in Writing Studies.”
-Feminisms and Rhetorics Conference, Coalition of Feminist Scholars in the History of Rhetoric and Composition, 2023.
+Kostelich, Callie F., and Michelle Cowan.
+"Addressing the Barriers Between Us and That Future: Feminist Activist Coalition Building in Writing Studies."
+Feminisms and Rhetorics Conference, 2023.

 Kostelich, Callie F., Jacob Weston, Josephine Lawson, Sam Littman, and Liz Cozby.
 "Ethics of Inclusion: Piloting Grading Contracts in FYW at Texas Tech University."
 Council for Writing Program Administrators, 2023.